Related Links

 When blue light and red light are added, it creates the color purple.
 So when you see the color purple, your blue and your red cone cells are both stimulated.

 Looking at a particular color for very long can cause cone cell fatigue—the cone cells get tired.
 For example, if you stare at a red object, the red cone cells become fatigued and are temporarily unable to respond.
 If you look at a white area after staring at a red image, you will see an image that is the same size and shape as the original image, but a different color.
 The image you see on the white surface is called an afterimage.
-You can see an afterimage by looking at the red circle in Figure 1, in the Experimental Procedure below, for 30 seconds, then looking at the white region in the square to the right.
+You can see an afterimage by looking at the red circle in Figure 1, in the Experimental Procedure, for 30 seconds, then looking at the white region in the square to the right.
 Can you see the blue-green afterimage?

 Why is the afterimage blue-green?
 When you look at the white surface after staring at the red-colored object, your eyes will essentially receive equal doses of red, green, and blue light coming into your eyes, but only the blue and the green cones are able to respond and tell your brain what you are seeing.
 Because of cone cell fatigue, the input from the red cones is missing from the region of the afterimage.
 So you see the afterimage as blue-green.
 (Here is a gross fact!
 Surgeons wear blue-green scrubs to minimize the afterimage of blood!)